Visualize, discover, and act on your YouTube video data with metrics and metric dashboards!

 - Periodic summary: (Hour, Day, Week, Month, Year) Select this option if each value in your data is a summary of a time period.
 For example, with Google Analytics "sessions by day" data, the value at any point in time is the summary up to that point in the day.
 Your data is collected again on the following day, beginning at zero.
 In such cases, the last value is the complete summary of the day.
 To calculate the metric's value for a month, you sum the last value for each day in the month.
 When you select this option, you also select a time period from the drop-down list below it (Hour, Day, Week, Month, or Year).

-- In the Connect to your data step:
+- In the Display settings step:

-- Enter a Name for the metric.
+- Enter a Metric name.

-- Set the Favourable trend for your metric.
+- Optionally, set the Favourable trend for your metric.
 Choose whether you want ascending or descending values to indicate a positive trend.
 For example, if your metric includes sales totals, a higher (ascending) number demonstrates a positive trend but, if your metric includes cost to acquire customers, a lower (descending) number indicates a positive trend.
 Favourable trends are indicated by a green arrow.
 Note: This option is not applicable to all visualization types.

 - Click Save.